aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/acceleration-dotproduct.png)\

+We can now visially pick out where the steps are.
 The dot product is very powerful, yet beautifully simple.

 ## Solutions in the Real World